 Dr. Udovic-Constant has served as a CMA Trustee since 2013, including as Board Vice-Chair for three years and then as Board Chair for three years.
 She has also been the chair of the CALPAC Independent Expenditure Committee and part of CMA’s Justice, Equity, Diversity and Inclusion Technical Advisory Committee (TAC) and Firearm Violence Prevention TAC.
 She has also served on CMA’s Council on Legislation and currently serves on the CMA delegation to the American Medical Association.

-Dr. Spirtos earned her undergraduate degree at the University of Chicago and her medical degree at Northwestern University Medical Center.
-She completed her residency at Los Angeles County Medical Center/ University of Southern California and is a fellow of the American Congress of Obstetricians and Gynecologists.
+Dr. Udovic-Constant earned her undergraduate degree at UC Berkeley and her medical degree from the UC Berkeley/UCSF Joint Medical Program.
+She completed her residency at UCSF and is a fellow of the American Academy of Pediatrics.

 She has been married for more than 20 years to James Constant, M.D., a general surgeon, and they have two children.